joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

         }
 // omitted for brevity
 ```
-In order to add integration tests for the endpoint, we somehow need to have an authenticated user when making the requests.
+To add integration tests for the endpoint, we somehow need to have an *authenticated user* (`Context.User`) present.

+If you have been following this series you know that our API has JWT Bearer token authentication configured (`services.AddAuthentication(..).AddJwtBearer(..)`).

+By doing this we will be ultimately registering the `JwtBearerHandler`, which is an `AuthenticationHandler`.
+This handler is responsible for many things, but the important part for us now is: It creates the `ClaimsPrincipal` (`Context.User`).

+When you send a request to the API passing the JWT token in the header, this handler will be invoked as part of the pipeline and the `HttpContext` will have the `User` property populated when the token is valid.

+You might wonder why I'm talking about all this.
+What does this have to do with testing?

+During our integration tests, we want to test the **whole thing**.
+That includes not only our controller but also our PermissionMiddleware and all the types we created in the last post that deals with the authorization part.
+With a single test, we can test all the moving parts that we have been working on so far.
+Cool, huh?!

+So, how can we make the integration tests work now that they require an authenticated user with permissions?
+We can't just request JWT tokens for each test.
+That would be very impractical.
+So what *can* we do?

 ## A custom authentication handler

+Let's think about this together: We understand what the `JwtBearerHandler` does.
+We also understand we need a `Context.User`.
+Couldn't we then create our own AuthenticationHandler and take full control of it?
+As matter of fact, we can!

-In a nutshel, in order to authenticate a request we need just a handful of things:
+In a nutshell, to authenticate a request we need just a handful of things:

 1. `ClaimsPrincipal` - our user with whatever claims we want/need

-2. `AuthenticationTicket` - the "ticket" containing our principal and the which scheme it's for
+2. `AuthenticationTicket` - the "ticket" containing our principal and which scheme it's for

 3. `AuthenticationResult` - the result of authenticating the request with the ticket

-The question is: Where do we do this work?
-In an `AuthenticationHandler`.

-When we use: `services.AddAuthentication().AddJwtBearer(..)` we are registering the `JwtBearerHandler` which will, ultimately, do the 3 steps above.

-That means for our tests we can just do the same!
-We can create our `TestAuthHandler` and authenticate the request in whatever ways we want.
+Here is our custom handler:

 ```csharp
 // usings omitted for brevity.
 Don't worry the full code is on GitHub :)